ezimuel/PHPWebBench/README.md

     $ php runbench.php -h

-Execute a test on a single URL (by default it execute 3 requests using 1 client).
+Execute a test on a single URL (by default it executes 3 requests using 1 client).

     $ php runbench.php -u http://url-to-test